shrinerb/shrine/doc/direct_s3.md

 clicking on the "Permissions" tab and then on "CORS Configuration".

-If you're using [Uppy], this is the recommended CORS configuration for the [Aws S3 plugin] that should work for both POST and PUT uploads:
+If you're using [Uppy], this is the recommended CORS configuration for the [AWS S3 plugin][uppy aws-s3] that should work for both POST and PUT uploads:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>